 The DPT Program at CSULB utilizes two different applications:

 The DPT Program at CSULB participates in the Physical Therapist Centralized Application Service (PTCAS).
 Applicants applying to the DPT Program will apply online using the PTCAS application.
-The PTCAS application open filing period begins July 1st and closes November 1st of the year prior to admission.
+The PTCAS application open filing period begins usually in early July and closes November 1st of the year prior to admission.
 The DPT Program at CSULB beings the following summer semester.
 To learn more about the PTCAS application process, please visit the PTCAS web site.

 Application to the University is a separate process than application to the Physical Therapy program.
 Admission to the University does not guarantee admission to the Physical Therapy Program and admission to the Physical Therapy Program is contingent upon being accepted by the University.
 Contact the Office of Enrollment Services for University application information and requirements for acceptance to the University.